- Mar 22, 2025

 Q. Which are the top historical places in Delhi?

 Ans.
-Delhi has many top historical places, including the Red Fort, Qutub Minar, Humayun's Tomb, Jama Masjid, Jantar Mantar, and Rashtrapati Bhavan.
+Delhi has many historic sites, including the Red Fort, Qutub Minar, Humayun's Tomb, Jama Masjid, Jantar Mantar, and Rashtrapati Bhavan.

 Q. What is the historical importance of Delhi?